ExpediaGroup/waggle-dance/README.md

 ##### Database resolution: `PREFIXED`

 Waggle Dance can be configured to use a prefix when resolving the names of databases in its primary or federated metastores.
-All queries issued to Waggle Dance need to use fully qualified database names and the database names need to use the same prefixes configured here.
-In the example below Waggle Dance is configured to have a federated metastore with the prefix `waggle_prod`.
-Because of this it will inspect the database names in all requests, and if they start with this configured prefix, it will route the request to the configured matching metastore.
+In this mode all queries that are issued to Waggle Dance need to be written to use fully qualified database names that start with the prefixes configured here.
+In the example below Waggle Dance is configured with a federated metastore with the prefix `waggle_prod_`.
+Because of this it will inspect the database names in all requests, and if any start with `waggle_prod_` it will route the request to the configured matching metastore.
 The prefix will be removed for those requests as the underlying metastore knows nothing of the prefixes.
 So, the
 query: `select * from waggle_prod_etldata.my_table` will effectively be translated into this query: `select * from etldata.my_table` on the federated metastore.
 If a database is encountered that is not prefixed the primary metastore is used to resolve the database name.